Top auction houses cancel Russian art sales in London - NewsBreak

 Bonhams did not provide a reason for its decision.

-Sales of Russian works of art totalled 37.7 million pounds ($49.6 million) at Sotheby's and Christie's salerooms in London in 2021, less than 1% of turnover, according to Sebastian Duthy, CEO of Art Market Research.
-Sotheby's and Christie's did not immediately confirm the figure.
+Sales of Russian works of art totalled 37.7 million pounds ($49.6 million) at Sotheby’s and Christie’s salerooms in London in 2021, less than one per cent of the turnover, according to Sebastian Duthy, CEO of Art Market Research.
+Sotheby’s and Christie’s did not immediately confirm the figure.

 DEALS OFF